The minaret of a mosque in a mountain village in Turkey (Photograph: Patrick Comerford, 2009)

 Malise Ruthven, Islam in the West (London: Penguin, 2000).

-Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute, Dublin.
-This essay is based on notes for a seminar with Year III students on the course, “Spirituality for Today,” on 1 April 2009.
-He is the author of Reflections of the Bible in the Qur’an: a Comparison of Scriptural traditions in Christianity and Islam, available from the National Bible Society of Ireland, 41 Dawson Street, Dublin 2 (ISBN 0954867238).
+Canon Patrick Comerford is Director of Spiritual Formation, the Church of Ireland Theological Institute.
+This essay is based on notes for a seminar with Year III B.Th. students on the course, “Spirituality for Today,” on 28 January 2010.